 Volunteering for ACTE is a great way to grow professionally, develop leadership skills, and build relationships with highly-engaged peers across the country.
 Opportunities abound for members to share their passion and expertise to make a positive impact on CTE.
 Are you ready to make a difference?

-ACTE’s Educators in Action make up a small army of volunteers who are involved in a variety of activities that support the implementation of ACTE’s mission and strategic plan.
-Volunteers who join our network receive regular invitations to serve in their areas of interest, participate in volunteer training opportunities, and attend exclusive networking events.
+ACTE’s Volunteers make up a small army of volunteers who are involved in a variety of activities that support the implementation of ACTE’s mission and strategic plan.
+Volunteers who join our network receive invitations to serve in their areas of interest, participate in volunteer training opportunities, and attend exclusive networking events.
 Whether you’re a seasoned volunteer or new recruit, ACTE has opportunities for you to get more involved.

 Interested in serving Complete our online recruitment form to join the Educators in Action.

 Using ACTE’s resources, research and talking points, we trumpet the value of CTE to improve and modernize the public’s outdated perceptions of our field.
 Within our networks, we also promote the importance of developing professionally and the opportunities educators have to grow through associations such as ACTE.

 The ACTE Fellowship Program is an instrument to provide professional development, policy knowledge and leadership development.
 Contact ACTE’s Senior Manager of Leadership Development, Lauren Fillebrown at firstname.lastname@example.org for more information